 Drive Carefully

 We cannot deny that some roads and highways pass through forests, and most were constructed with minimal attention to how they can negatively impact the local animal population.
-Also, there are minimal built-in measures to enable animals to traverse the road that cut right through their habitat safely.
+Also, there are minimal built-in measures to enable animals to traverse the road that cuts right through their habitat safely.

 You can take the initiative to drive carefully when traversing these roads.
 Reducing car speed can ensure there are minimal accidents involving animals.